-The District places limits on the amount it may invest in anyone issuer.
-At December 31, 2023 and 2022, the District had no concentration of credit risk.
+The district places limits on the amount it may invest in anyone issuer.
+At December 31, 2024 and 2023, the District had no concentration of credit risk.

 Investments, including derivative instruments that are not hedging derivatives, are measured at fair value on a recurring basis.
 Recurring fair value measurements are those that Governmental Accounting Standards Board (GASB) Statements require or permit in the statement of net position at the end of each reporting period.
 Fair value measurements are categorized based on the valuation inputs used to measure an asset's fair value: Level 1 inputs are quoted prices in active markets for identical assets; Level 2 inputs are significant other observable inputs; Level 3 inputs are significant unobservable inputs.
-Investments' fair value measurements at December 31, 2023 and 2021 are as shown below:
+Investments' fair value measurements at December 31, 2024 and 2021 are as shown below:

+WII COICW.

-Leve el 1 Level 2 evel 2 Level 3 Total
+Le vel 1 Level 2 Le vel 3 Total

-Investments:
+Investments: • -

 Certificates of Deposits \$ - \$ 1,500,000 \$ - \$ 1,500,000

+CalCLASS \$ - \$ 2,579,474 \$ - \$ 2,579,474